LuxCoreRender/BlendLuxCore/doc/project_structure.md

   Also destroyed and re-created when changing frame!
 * Final render: created when final render is started (e.g. by F12), destroyed when the render ends (when leaving the `render(scene)` function)
-* Material preview: same as final render (we can check if we are in preview mode with self.is_preview, the rest is exactly the same)
+* Material preview: same as final render (we can check if we are in preview mode with `self.is_preview`, the rest is exactly the same)

 The cleanup when the RenderEngine is destroyed happens in its `__del__()` method (stopping and deleting of the running luxcore session).